benmvp/react-workshop/05-email-form/README.md

 }
 ```

-Use the [React Developer Tools](https://github.com/facebook/react-devtools#installation) to watch the `state` of `EmailForm` update as you type into the fields.

 ## Exercises

+- Use the [React Developer Tools](https://github.com/facebook/react-devtools#installation) to watch the `state` of `EmailForm` update as you type into the fields
 - Add **to** & **subject** form fields in between **from** & **message**
 - **BONUS:** Leveraging [`Function.prototype.bind()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function/bind), call `this._updateFormFieldState` directly in the `onChange` handlers for each input to keep the code DRY